LukeWalter/city-escape/README.md

 1. Implementation
     - [ ] Start by implementing the methods from the `Simulation` class, beginning with the constructor.
 Use the `main` method in `Driver.java` to test them.
     - [ ] Implement the static method in `Driver.java`.

+1. Documentation
+    - [ ] Add comments to each method.
+Include:
+    * Brief description of the method
+    * Brief description of each input parameter
+    * Brief description of the output
+    * Inline comments describing confusing/long blocks of code